ZaneMeroff/score_keeper/README.md

 Select the *Delete Players* button from the menu drawer.
 This will permanently delete all players from the app.

 `Toggle Light/Dark Mode`<br>
-Select the *Toggle Colors* button from the menu drawer.
+Select the *Change Colors* button from the menu drawer.
 Default is dark mode.

 `Clear All Saved Data`<br>
 Select the *Clear Data* button from the menu drawer.
 This will reset all app data saved in local storage.